HustLion/cppPrac/README.md

 # cppPrac
 This repo is for my c++ practice and algorithm practice.
 In English and Chinese.
 Simply put, I use stackedit to record things I learnt and put useful things to quizlet and use online code judges to practice algorithm and C++ skills.
 On my way, I may gradually develop some custom apps but as a beginner I will use existing tools properly.

+No I can't stand that... most of them can't not simutaneously support advanced math formulas and program syntax..
+Do it myself with syntax highlighting...

 Memorization Workflow:

 1. Read books and gather info